OWASP/www-project-top-10-for-large-language-model-applications/0_5_vulns/SteveWilson_IndirectPromptInjection.md

 **Description:**

-Indirect Prompt Injection is a sophisticated vulnerability where an attacker influences the data retrieved by a Large Language Model (LLM) at inference time to guide its output in a malicious manner.
-This can lead to harmful behavior from the LLM, such as generation of inappropriate content, disclosure of sensitive information, or manipulation of users.
+Indirect Prompt Injection, also known as Second Order Prompt Injection, is a variant of Prompt Injection where the attacker manipulates data consumed by a Large Language Model (LLM), effectively "poisoning" it.
+Unlike direct Prompt Injection, where the attacker directly influences the input to the LLM, in Indirect Prompt Injection, the attacker indirectly influences the input by manipulating a data source that the LLM will subsequently consume.
+This can result in unwanted behavior, system compromises, and data breaches, among other concerns.

 **Labels/Tags:**

 - Label: "Retrieval-Based Attacks"
 - Label: "Indirect Prompt Injection"
 - Label: "Data Poisoning"
+- Label: "Input Manipulation"
+- Label: "Indirect Prompt Injection"
+- Label: "Second Order Injection"

 **Common Examples of Vulnerability:**

 1. Example 1: An attacker embeds malicious prompts in a data source (like a webpage) that is likely to be retrieved by the LLM during inference time.
-2. Example 2: The LLM ingests these hidden prompts and generates outputs that lead to harmful or inappropriate system behavior.
-3. Example 3: Through the injected prompts, the LLM is led to believe that it is interacting with authorized individuals, leading it to disclose sensitive information or perform unauthorized actions.
+2. Example 2: An adversary uses hidden messages or 'code words' to catch an LLM's attention and manipulate it.
+3. Example 3: Injections are delivered via advertisements or other external data sources consumed by the LLM.

 **How to Prevent:**

-1. Prevention Step 1: Implement robust safeguards around the data that an LLM may access and ingest during its processing.
+1. Implement robust safeguards around the data that an LLM may access and ingest during its processing.
-2. Prevention Step 2: Enhance the curation and vetting of data sources used by the LLM to reduce the risk of encountering manipulated data.
+2. Enhance the curation and vetting of data sources used by the LLM to reduce the risk of encountering manipulated data.
-3. Prevention Step 3: Incorporate detection mechanisms for potential injected prompts in the data retrieved by the LLM, and take necessary actions when such prompts are detected.
+3. PIncorporate detection mechanisms for potential injected prompts in the data retrieved by the LLM, and take necessary actions when such prompts are detected.
+4. Implement additional checks for external data sources, especially when interacting with plugins or tools.

 **Example Attack Scenarios:**

 Scenario #1: An attacker creates a webpage with hidden malicious prompts.
 When the LLM retrieves data from this page to respond to a user's query, it is led to generate harmful content or disclose sensitive information.

-Scenario #2: The attacker manipulates the LLM into believing it is interacting with a Microsoft sales person, leading the LLM to offer highly discounted applications and tricking the user into providing their credit card number.
+Scenario #2:  An adversary exploits the LLM-integrated advertising system, delivering injection payloads via the ads themselves.
+This results in unintended behavior by the LLM that leads to data compromise or other harmful outcomes.

 **Reference Links:**

 1. [Not what you’ve signed up for: Compromising Real-World LLM-Integrated Applications with Indirect Prompt Injection](https://arxiv.org/pdf/2302.12173.pdf): This paper provides an in-depth look at the Indirect Prompt Injection vulnerability in Large Language Models, including examples and potential mitigation strategies.

 2. [Indirect Prompt Injection in LLMs - GitHub Repository](https://github.com/greshake/llm-security): A repository including demonstrations and proofs of concept.

+3. [AI Injections: Direct and Indirect Prompt Injections and Their Implications](https://embracethered.com/blog/posts/2023/ai-injections-direct-and-indirect-prompt-injection-basics/): Sending untrusted data to your AI can lead to unintended (bad) consequences.

 **Author Commentary (Optional):**